RubyMoney/money-rails/docs/gemstash-private-gems.7.md

     $ gem push --key test_key --host http://localhost:9292/private pkg/private-example-0.1.0.gem

 The `/private` portion of the `--host` option tells Gemstash you are interacting with the private gems.
-Gemstash will not let you push, yank, or unyank from anything except `/private`.
+Gemstash will not let you push, or yank from anything except `/private`.

 Bundling
 --------